Why does compressed air need to be filtered or dried?

 1) Water (lots of it)

-Even on a cool day that’s alot of water!
+As a result, even on a cool day that’s a lot of water!

 That water will rust your air tank and air lines.